Binary silicon-hydrogen compounds

 Chemical structure of disilane, which is structurally similar to ethane.

 Silanes are saturated chemical compounds with the empirical formula Si_{x}H_{y}|.
 They are hydrosilanes, a class of compounds that includes compounds with Si\sH and other Si\sX bonds.
 All contain tetrahedral silicon and terminal hydrides.
 They only have Si\sH and Si\sSi single bonds.
 The bond lengths are 146.0 pm for a Si\sH bond and 233 pm for a Si\sSi bond.
 The structures of the silanes are analogues of the alkanes, starting with silane, SiH4, the analogue of methane, continuing with disilane Si2H6, the analogue of ethane, etc. They are mainly of theoretical or academic interest.

+Unsaturated comopunds are also known, where silenes have a silicon–silicon double bond and silynes a triple bond, analogous to alkenes and alkynes.
+Examples include disilene and disilyne.
+Several constitutional isomers of Si6H6 have been analyzed theoretically and been the object of synthetic efforts to compare the nature of the all-silicon silabenzene to benzene and its isomers.

 Inventory

 Cyclopentasilane is structurally similar to cyclopentane, just larger.

 The simplest isomer of a silane is the one in which the silicon atoms are arranged in a single chain with no branches.
 This isomer is sometimes called the n-isomer (n for "normal", although it is not necessarily the most common).
 However the chain of silicon atoms may also be branched at one or more silicon atoms.
 The number of possible isomers increases rapidly with the number of silicon atoms.

 The members of the series (in terms of number of silicon atoms) follow: